≡ Menu

 * Nio’s fiscal year begins on Jan 1 and ends on Dec 31.

-The first factor that Nio may not pay cash dividends has to do with its slowing vehicle sales.
+The first factor that may prevent Nio from paying cash dividends is its slowing vehicle sales.

-The slowing vehicle sales will push back not just the potential dividends but also any sort of capital returns to shareholders.
+Nio’s slowing vehicle sales will hinder not only potential dividends but also any form of capital returns to shareholders.

 Slowing Revenue Growth